-The CER’s mining programme promotes environmental justice in the mining sector by advocating for better environmental laws and improved implementation of laws, litigating on behalf of mining-affected communities and civil society organisations, facilitating networking among relevant stakeholders and supporting activists.
-Our work is aimed at ensuring that adequate assessment and mitigation of detrimental impacts take place within reasonable timeframes before prospecting and mining are commenced, followed by predictable compliance monitoring of requirements set, and strong enforcement action taken when non-compliance is found.
-This is the only way to ensure responsible environmental practices at mines, in the interest of workers, communities and the country.
+The CER’s mining programme promotes environmental and climate justice in the extractives sector by advocating for better environmental laws and improved implementation of laws, litigating on behalf of mining and production-affected communities and civil society organisations, facilitating networking among relevant stakeholders and supporting activists.
+Our work is aimed at ensuring that adequate assessment and provision for mitigation and management of detrimental impacts take place before prospecting, mining, exploration and production are commenced, that licences to extract are transparent, appropriately informed and lawful, followed by predictable compliance monitoring of licence conditions and environmental and water laws, and strong enforcement action is taken when non-compliance is found.
+This is the only way to ensure responsible environmental practices at extractives operations, in the interest of directly affected communities in the first instance and the country as a whole.

-In addition to representing communities and civil society organisations, CER attorneys work within a broad and vibrant network of civil society, community organisations, academic institutions and law clinics concerned about the impacts of mining on the environment and on the communities that rely on those natural resources.
+In addition to representing communities and civil society organisations, CER attorneys work within a broad and vibrant network of civil society, community organisations, academic institutions and law clinics concerned about the impacts of the extractives industry on the environment and on the communities who rely most closely on the environment.